Here is the email I got from Progressive’s PR people today:

 71 Fifth Avenue, 7th Floor | New York, NY 10003

-So Progressive reached a settlement with the Fisher family.
+So Progressive settled with the Fisher family.
 Yesterday.
 What a coincidence.
-My big question, the one I’m never going to get the answer to, is did Progressive pay more than the policy limits to resolve the claim.
+My big question is, the one I will never get the answer to, does Progressive pay more than the policy limits to resolve the claim.

 Progressive is now stepping forward and claiming there was a dispute of fact with “conflicting” eyewitness accounts.
-I’ll bet you anything the defendant disagrees with the eye witness.
-If it really wants the true facts to come out, it would get the Fisher family’s permission as a courtesy (they really don’t need it), and publish the transcript from the trial online.
+I’ll bet you anything the defendant disagrees with the eyewitness.
+If it really wants the facts to come out, it would get the Fisher family’s permission as a courtesy (they really don’t need it), and publish the transcript from the trial online.